dankamongmen/notcurses/README.md

 // when done.
 Requires a terminal which supports direct color, or at least
 // palette modification (if the terminal uses a palette, our ability to fade
 // planes is limited, and affected by the complexity of the rest of the screen).
-// It is not safe to resize or destroy the plane during the fadeout FIXME. int ncplane_fadeout(struct ncplane* n, const struct timespec* ts);
+// It is not safe to resize or destroy the plane during the fadeout. int ncplane_fadeout(struct ncplane* n, const struct timespec* ts, fadecb fader);

 // Fade the ncplane in over the specified time.
 Load the ncplane with the
 // target cells without rendering, then call this function.
 When it's done, the
-// ncplane will have reached the target levels, starting from zeroes. int ncplane_fadein(struct ncplane* n, const struct timespec* ts);
+// ncplane will have reached the target levels, starting from zeroes.
+// It is not safe to resize or destroy the plane during the fadein. int ncplane_fadein(struct ncplane* n, const struct timespec* ts, fadecb fader);

 // Pulse the plane in and out until the callback returns non-zero, relying on
 // the callback 'fader' to initiate rendering. 'ts' defines the half-period